Education in South Korea: Pre-division period

-The dynastic period did not prioritize special or technical training, and thus a preference for a non-specialized and literary education has remained in Korea.
-Many of these developments were pronounced towards the end of the 19th century when the Joseon dynasty began implementing a Western-style education system as a result of the intrusion of foreign powers into Korea.
-By 1904, public education was largely confined to Seoul, which was generally resisted by the public as well as government officials.
+The dynastic period did not prioritize specialized training, and thus a preference for a non-specialized and literary education has remained.
+Many of these developments were pronounced towards the end of the 19th century when the Joseon dynasty began implementing a Western-style education system as a result of the intrusion of foreign powers.
+By 1904, public education was confined to Seoul, which was generally resisted by both the public and government officials.
 This maintained the dominance of seodang and other traditional institutions as the primary means to receive a formal education.
-However, as a result of financial support from members of the royal family and American missionary activities and schools, the number of schools began to increase in the early 1900s.
-As a means to promote basic literacy among its citizens, Korea also introduced mixed script of Hangul and Chinese characters into its instruction.
+As a result of financial support from members of the royal family and American missionary activities and schools, the number of schools began to increase in the early 1900s.
+In order to promote literacy, a mixed script of Hangul and Chinese characters was added to instruction.

-During the Japanese occupation (1905–1945), Korea was able to establish a comprehensive and modern system of national education through centralization and deliberate planning of integrating Japanese occupational professionalism and values.
-However, there were severe restrictions like the lack of access to education beyond the elementary level for Koreans and the manipulation of education to indoctrinate Korean subjects to be loyal to the Japanese empire, which led to turmoil and discontent among Koreans who were forced to assimilate.
-The Japanese emphasized low-level and non-professional track schooling for Koreans which was pronounced by the Educational Ordinance of 1911, where Japanese residents had fourteen years of schooling available while Koreans only had eight years available to them, unless they were civil servants wherein eleven was the maximum.
-Schooling was primarily based on Japanese values, literacy, and history as an attempt to make young Koreans loyal to the Japanese state and indirectly wipe out Korean culture and history.
-As a minor development, the Educational Ordinance of 1922 was enacted, which reopened the Seoul Teachers' School, extended elementary and secondary education, and added college preparatory or advanced technical training to the curriculum.
+During the Japanese occupation (1905–1945), Korea established a comprehensive and modern system of national education, through centralization and deliberate planning to integrate Japanese occupational professionalism and values.
+Education was based on Japanese values, literacy and history so that Koreans would become loyal to Japan and wipe out Korean culture and history.

+However, there were severe restrictions like the lack of access to education beyond the elementary level and the manipulation of education to indoctrinate Koreans to become loyal to the Japanese Empire.
+This led to turmoil and discontent among those who were forced to assimilate.
+Koreans were only offered a low-level and non-professional education, in contrast to their Japanese counterparts.
+This was pronounced by the Educational Ordinance of 1911, where Japanese residents had fourteen years of schooling available, whereas Koreans only had eight years available to them.

-Higher education became a central issue for upper-class and upwardly mobile Koreans, who were provided very limited access to these institutions as well as positions of administration and teaching.
-Furthermore, with the introduction of the Educational Ordinance of 1938, Korean schools were to be identical to Japanese ones in organization and curriculum, which made education a highly militarized and regimented tool for forced assimilation and militarization.
-These last few years of Japanese rule pronounced the discontent of Koreans whose social and political climates had been deeply affected.
+Higher education was a central issue for Koreans, who were provided very limited access to these institutions as well as positions of administration and teaching.
+With the introduction of the Educational Ordinance of 1938, Korean schools became identical to Japanese ones in organization and curriculum, making education a highly regimented tool for forced assimilation and militarization.